README.md for Interoperability Data¶

 Website¶

-The website, https://data.funfedi.dev is generated from the data using tools found in work
+The website, https://data.funfedi.dev is generated from the data using tools found in work.

 Getting a development version running can be achieved via